luomus/laji-form/README.md

 # Usage #

 LajiForm is a react-jsonschema-form wrapper.
-It passes all the parameters to <Form />.
+It passes all its properties to <Form />.

 ```
 import React from "react";